helsmy/autohotkey-debug-adapter/README.md

 An early version which needs test.
 Use it at you own risk.
 1. ~~Unsupport for non-ascii characters.~~ (still has bugs about set varibles with non-ascii string)
 2. ~~Breakpoint may can't set or cancel~~ (solution: fixed)
+3. The max number of object children to be display is 99.

 ## Furture Plan